 Applying for Social Security Disability Benefits

-Living with a long-term (chronic) health condition may make working impossible at some point.
-The symptoms from your condition can impact your ability to get your job done.
+Living with a chronic health condition may make working impossible at some point.
+The symptoms of parkinson's disease can affect your ability to get your job done.

 When this happens, you may find yourself needing to apply for disability benefits.
 The federal government offers 3 kinds of disability benefits to help support people living with disabilities:1,2

-- Social Security Disability Insurance (SSDI) is for people who have worked a certain amount of time.
+- Social Security Disability Insurance (SSDI) is for people who have worked a certain amount of time in the past.
 The amount you receive is based on your disability and income earned during your working years.